AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 Opening a policy-protected file in Word makes the saving of automatic file-recovery information unavailable until you close and restart Word.
 In addition, the features listed below are restricted in the described situations:

-**File &gt; New &gt; New From Existing** Available but files created using this command while any policy-protected file is open cannot be saved.
+**File > New > New From Existing** Available but files created using this command while any policy-protected file is open cannot be saved.
 Content in the new file cannot be copied to another file.

-**File &gt; Save** Restricted by the Change permission.
+**File > Save** Restricted by the Change permission.

-**File &gt; Save As** All options restricted by the Change permission.
+**File > Save As** All options restricted by the Change permission.

-**File &gt; Print** All options restricted by the Printing permission.
+**File > Print** All options restricted by the Printing permission.
 Unavailable unless the policy allows High Resolution printing.

-**File &gt; Save &amp; Send** All options unavailable during a protected session.
+**File > Save &amp; Send** All options unavailable during a protected session.

-**File &gt; Info &gt; Protect Document &gt; Encrypt with&#xA;Password, Add Digital Signature, Mark as Final, Restrict Permission&#xA;by People** Unavailable during a protected session.
+**File > Info > Protect Document > Encrypt with&#xA;Password, Add Digital Signature, Mark as Final, Restrict Permission&#xA;by People** Unavailable during a protected session.

-**File &gt; Workflows** Unavailable during a protected session.
+**File > Workflows** Unavailable during a protected session.

 ***note**: The ability to start a workflow from the 2010 Microsoft&reg; Office system versions of Word, Excel, and PowerPoint is available only in the Office Professional Plus 2010, Office Enterprise 2010, and Office Ultimate 2010 suites, as well as in the stand-alone 2010 Office release versions of these programs.*

-**Blog Post &gt; Publish** Unavailable during a protected session.
+**Blog Post > Publish** Unavailable during a protected session.

-**File &gt; Server &gt; File Server Tasks Menu** Unavailable during a protected session.
+**File > Server > File Server Tasks Menu** Unavailable during a protected session.

-**Home &gt; Clipboard &gt; Copy** Restricted by the Copy permission.
+**Home > Clipboard > Copy** Restricted by the Copy permission.
 If copying is not allowed, copied content cannot be pasted into any other file or to the Office Clipboard.
 Content can be copied within the protected file if the user has the change permission.

-**Home &gt; Clipboard &gt; Paste** Restricted by the Change permission.
+**Home > Clipboard > Paste** Restricted by the Change permission.

-**Home &gt; Clipboard &gt; Paste Special** Restricted by the Change permission.
+**Home > Clipboard > Paste Special** Restricted by the Change permission.

-**Insert &gt; Text &gt; Object** Unavailable during a protected session.
+**Insert > Text > Object** Unavailable during a protected session.
 Policy-protected files cannot be inserted at any time.

 **Mailings** Most options on this tab are unavailable during a protected session.

-**Review &gt; Proofing &gt; Research** Restricted by the Copy permission.
+**Review > Proofing > Research** Restricted by the Copy permission.
 Unavailable if copying is not allowed.

-**Review &gt; Proofing &gt; Thesaurus** Restricted by the Copy permission.
+**Review > Proofing > Thesaurus** Restricted by the Copy permission.
 Unavailable if copying is not allowed.

-**Review &gt; Language &gt; Translate &gt; Translate&#xA;Document** Enabled with the Copy permission.
+**Review > Language > Translate > Translate&#xA;Document** Enabled with the Copy permission.

-**Review &gt; Language &gt; Translate &gt; Translate&#xA;Selected Text** Enabled with the Copy permission.
+**Review > Language > Translate > Translate&#xA;Selected Text** Enabled with the Copy permission.

-**Review &gt; Language &gt; Translate &gt; Mini Translator** Enabled with the Copy permission.
+**Review > Language > Translate > Mini Translator** Enabled with the Copy permission.

-**Review &gt; Compare &gt; Compare** Unavailable during a protected session.
+**Review > Compare > Compare** Unavailable during a protected session.
 Policy-protected files cannot be compared at any time.

-**Review &gt; Protect &gt; Block Authors** Unavailable during a protected session.
+**Review > Protect > Block Authors** Unavailable during a protected session.

-**Review &gt; Protect &gt; Restrict Editing** Unavailable during a protected session.
+**Review > Protect > Restrict Editing** Unavailable during a protected session.

-**View &gt; Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.
+**View > Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.

 **Add-ins** Cannot be added or removed during a protected session.